React-Js-team-43/restaurant-app/README.md

-# restaurant-app
+# restaurant 43

-Capstone project for team 43
+A restaurant website built as a capstone project for SH team 43